U.S. flag An official website of the United States government

 • Stay abreast of advances in food composition including added chemical substances, chemical contaminants, food consumption and the development of new chemicals for use in or with food and methods to evaluate chemical safety.

-• Apply our existing authority flexibly and effectively to support rapidly evolving areas of technological innovation, while maintaining our rigorous safety standard.
+• Apply our existing authority flexibly and effectively to support rapidly evolving areas of technological innovation in food ingredients, packaging, cell culture and plant biotechnology, while maintaining our rigorous safety standard.

 • Invest resources into building our capacity to collect, analyze and integrate scientific data to assess the safety of chemicals to meet our regulatory responsibilities.

-We also identify chemicals for which the science suggests there may be benefit from further research.
-We conduct toxicological studies when necessary to evaluate a specific issue, collaborate with scientific and public health stakeholders to further support studies and research and request data, whether published or not, from the food industry.
+We also identify chemicals for which the science suggests further research would be beneficial.
+We conduct toxicological studies when necessary to evaluate a specific issue, collaborate with scientific and public health stakeholders to further support studies, and research and request data, whether published or not, from the food industry.

-Evaluating the Safety of Chemicals Intentionally Added to Food
+Evaluating the Safety of Exposure to Chemicals Intentionally Added to Food

 When the FDA evaluates if a substance can be safely used in food or come into contact with food we consider all the relevant information, including: